dora-metrics/pelorus/docs/Configuration.md

 | `NAMESPACES` | no | Restricts the set of namespaces from which metrics will be collected. ex: `myapp-ns-dev,otherapp-ci` | unset; scans all namespaces |
 | `PELORUS_DEFAULT_KEYWORD` | no | ConfigMap default keyword.
 If specified it's used in other data values to indicate "Default Value" should be used | `default` |

-### Failure Time Exporter
+### Configuring the Failure Time Exporter

-The job of the failure time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.
+The Failure Time Exporter captures the timestamp of a failure in a production environment and when it is resolved.

-Failure Time Exporter may be deployed with one of three backends, such as JIRA, GithHub Issues and ServiceNow.
-In one clusters' namespace there may be multiple instances of the Failure Time Exporter for each of the backends or/and watched projects.
+Failure Time Exporter may be deployed with one of three backends: JIRA, GithHub Issues, and ServiceNow.
+One clusters' namespace can have multiple instances of the Failure Time Exporter for each backend and/or watched projects.

-Each of the backend requires specific [configuration](#failureconfigmap), that may be used via ConfigMap associated with the exporter instance.
+Each of the backend requires specific[configuration](#failureconfigmap)using the ConfigMap associated with the exporter instance.

-For GitHub Issues and JIRA backends we require that all issues associated with a particular application be labelled with the same `app.kubernetes.io/name=<app_name>` label, or custom label if it was configured via `APP_LABEL`.
+> **Important:** All GitHub Issues and JIRA backends issues associated with a particular application must be labelled with the same `app.kubernetes.io/name=&lt;app_name>` label, or custom label if it was configured via `APP_LABEL`.

-#### Instance Config Jira
+#### Instance Config Jira Exporter

-Note: By default JIRA exporter expects specific workflow to be used, where the issue needs to be `Resolved` with `resolutiondate` and all the relevant issues to be type of `Bug` with `Highest` priority with `app.kubernetes.io/name=<app_name>` label.
-This however can be customized to the orgaization needs by configuring `JIRA_JQL_SEARCH_QUERY`, `JIRA_RESOLVED_STATUS` and `APP_LABEL` options.
-Please refer to the [Failure Exporter ConfigMap Data Values](#failureconfigmap).
+The Instance Config JIRA Exporter expects a specific workflow be used when the issue needs to be `Resolved` with `resolutiondate` and all the relevant issues to be a `Bug` with the `Highest` priority with the `app.kubernetes.io/name=&lt;app_name>` label.

+This exporter can be customized to orgaizational needs by configuring `JIRA_JQL_SEARCH_QUERY`, `JIRA_RESOLVED_STATUS` and `APP_LABEL` options.
+Please refer to the [Failure Exporter ConfigMap Data Values](https://pelorus.readthedocs.io/en/latest/Configuration/#failureconfigmap).

 ```yaml
 exporters: